-This application seeks planning permission and the demolition of an unlisted building within the conservation area and relates to the demolition of what remains of the largely collapsed building although the shop frontage remains and proposes the construction of a mixed-use building of 3-storey building providing flexible commercial usage (68m2-Use Class E) at a ground floor level with 6 no. affordable 'shared ownership' (proposed to be managed by Guinness RP) apartments (Use Class C3) above within the 1st and 2nd floors together with the roof space, each accommodate 1 no. one bedroom and 1 no. two-bedroom apartments, all of which accord with the nationally described space standard.
+This application seeks planning permission and the demolition of an unlisted building within the conservation area and relates to the demolition of what remains of the largely collapsed building although the shop frontage remains and proposes the construction of a mixed-use building of 3-storey building providing flexible commercial usage (68m2 - Use Class E) at a ground floor level with 6 no. market apartments (Use Class C3) above within the 1st and 2nd floors together with the roof space, each accommodate 1 no. one bedroom and 1 no. two-bedroom apartments, all of which accord with the nationally described space standard.